davidtmscott/synthetic-networks/README.md

 # syntheticnetworks
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE.md)

-**syntheticnetworks** is an R package for simulating synthetic spatial networks, particularly useful in ecological or spatial modeling contexts.
-It provides multiple algorithms for generating patch networks and calculating dispersal-based transition matrices.
+**syntheticnetworks** is an R package for simulating synthetic spatial networks, particularly useful in ecological or spatial modelling contexts.
+It provides multiple algorithms for generating patch networks and calculating transition matrices.
+Transition rates are calculated from a distance based dispersal kernel (negative exponential).

 ## Installation